HonkingGoose/git-gosling/docs/sandbox_explore_files.md

 :::tip

-If you get lost, and just want to return to your sandbox directory:
+If you get lost, and want to return to your sandbox directory:

 ```bash
 $ cd